 Providing courses and online resources to develop your skills in environmental omics.

-We will provide training courses to support a range of capabilities including, for example, genome assembly, metabarcoding, population genomics and RNA sequencing.
+We provide training courses to support a range of capabilities including, for example, genome assembly, metabarcoding, population genomics and RNA sequencing.

 Empowering the next generation of environmental researchers.